 5. Download a digital 2×2 passport photo or wait for printouts to be delivered (2–3 days, on average).

-Where to get a passport photo?
+Can you use your iPhone to take a passport photo?

 How to take a passport photo with an iPhone for free?